Dabolus/NoEspresso/README.md

-# NoCoffee Vision Simulator
+# NoEspresso Vision Simulator

-NoCoffee is an extension by Aaron Leventhal that simulates different visual impairments and demonstrates how web content would be seen through each of these impairments.
+NoEspresso is an extension that simulates different visual impairments and demonstrates how web content would be seen through each of these impairments.

+It is an updated version of Eitan Isaacson's NoCoffee Vision Simulator, which is itself an updated version of the original Aaron Leventhal's NoCoffee Vision Simulator.
 You can read more about it in [Aaron's post](https://accessgarage.wordpress.com/2013/02/09/458/).

-This version offers modest updates and a WebExtension port so it will work on Firefox as well.

 ## Development